A DevOps Engineer's Guide to OCI

 Environments

 An environment is a collection of the compute resources to which artifacts are deployed, and it's the target platform for your application.
-Target runtime environment types supported in OCI include VM or bare metal Compute instances in Oracle Linux and CentOS, Container Engine for Kubernetes, and Functions.
+Target runtime environment types supported in OCI include VM or bare metal Compute instances in Oracle Linux and CentOS, Kubernetes Engine, and Functions.
 Which environment you choose for deployment depends on your needs regarding flexibility, security, speed, and other requirements:

 • Bare metal hosts offer the most control, security, and cost.
 A good option for projects that require a more constant, larger, or separate and secure space.
-See Overview of the Compute Service.
+See Overview of Compute.

 • VMs allow for more versatility, scaling, and resource sharing.
 Shared applications and physical hardware provide cost savings, disaster recovery speed, and faster provisioning.
-See Overview of the Compute Service.
+See Overview of Compute.

-• Container Engine for Kubernetes is ideal for high-density environments and for small and medium deployments where you need to do more with fewer resources.
+• Kubernetes Engine is ideal for high-density environments and for small and medium deployments where you need to do more with fewer resources.
 See Application Design.

 • Functions are best with dynamic workloads where usage changes frequently, because you pay for services only as you use them.

-You must create your Container Engine for Kubernetes cluster, function, or Compute instance before you create a DevOps environment.
+You must create your Kubernetes Engine cluster, function, or Compute instance before you create a DevOps environment.
 You can then create references to different destination environments for DevOps deployment.

 Security